LuXCaesium/Obsidian_Brain/Model Evaluation.md

 When performing classification predictions, there's four types of outcomes that could occur.

-- **True Positives**: When you correctly predict an observation belongs to a class.
+- **True Positives**: When you predict an observation belongs to a class and it actually does belong to that class.
-- **True Negatives**: When you correctly predict an observation does not belong to a class.
+- **True Negatives**: When you predict an observation does not belong to a class and it actually does not belong to that class.
-- **False Positives**: When you wrongly predict an observation belongs to a class.
+- **False Positives**: When you predict an observation belongs to a class when in reality it does not.
-- **False Negatives**: When you wrongly predict an observation does not belong to a class.
+- **False Negatives**: When you predict an observation does not belong to a class when in fact it does.

 You often plot these results in a confusion matrix, and use the following metrics to evaluate the performance of the model.